Nextome/nextome.github.io/docs/Standard operating procedures/installation-guide-for-smartphone-based-localization.md

 ﻿# Installation guide for smartphone based localization
 <span style="color:#5BC4F0">:material-cellphone-cog: Smartphone Tracking</span>

-## Prerequisites
+!!! warning "Prerequisites"
     Before reading this document, it is recommended that you read the document *'The two technologies and the tools'* and the definitions of the following concepts (in the document *'Fundamental Definitions'*):

     - Beacon.

     - Map.

     - Venue.

     - POI.

     - Path.